Nikko Remigio

 Nikko Remigio (born November 4, 1999) is an American professional football wide receiver and return specialist for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the California Golden Bears and Fresno State Bulldogs.

 Early life

 Remigio was born on November 4, 1999, in Orange, California, to an American mother of mixed Black and White descent from Pontiac, Michigan, and a father of Filipino descent from Southern California whose family immigrated from the cities of Iloilo and Muntinlupa in the Philippines.

+High school career

-He attended Mater Dei High School in Santa Ana, California.
+Remigio attended Mater Dei High School in Santa Ana, California.
 In three seasons on varsity, he caught 111 passes for 1,695 yards and 19 touchdowns.
-On June 16, 2017, Remigio committed to play college football at California over other schools such as USC and Wisconsin.
+On June 16, 2017, Remigio committed to play college football for the California Golden Bears over offers from USC and Wisconsin.

 College career

 Remigio played four seasons at California and made 97 receptions for 903 yards and 13 touchdowns.
 He also carried the ball 14 times for 75 yards and had 983 return yards and a kickoff return touchdown.
 Remigio's best season came in 2019 where he played in 12 games, hauling in 38 passes for 513 yards and three touchdowns.
 He also rushed for eight yards on three carries.
 After the conclusion of the 2021 season Remigio entered the transfer portal as a graduate transfer.

 Remigio transferred to Fresno State in 2022.
 In his lone season at Fresno State, he made 74 catches for 852 yards and six touchdowns, ran for 42 yards and two touchdowns on six carries, and returned 13 punts for 259 yards and two touchdowns.
 He earned second-team All-Mountain West Conference honors as a wide receiver and as a punt returner.